Fostering excellence in sports and exercise through evidence-based practice.

 SESNZ Conference 2025

 This year we’re heading back up to the other end of the country.
 We are delighted to be hosted by Massey University, Albany Campus, North Shore, Auckland.
-Dates are soon to be finalised in November so if you’re wanting to get involved as a Sponsor then please email Vanessa at National Manager
+The dates are Wednesday 19th to Friday 21st November so if you’re wanting to get involved as a Sponsor then please email Vanessa at National Manager

-As we have previously done, we are delighted to be able to continue our warm relationship with SPRINZ by delivering another Practitioner Conference alongside and in conjunction with the SESNZ Conference in Auckland in November.
-Details will be posted here as soon as they are finalised for both so do keep November 2025 free.
+As we have previously done, we are delighted to be able to host another S&C Practitioner Conference alongside and in conjunction with the SESNZ Conference in Auckland in November.
+This will be held on Tuesday 18th November 2025 at the Massey University Recreation Centre, Auckland.

 Get Accredited